Henry Moss, AIA LEED AP

 Henry is a recognized spokesman on historic preservation.
 For over 25 years, he has led technical workshops for architects and contractors on historic building topics for the Boston Society of Architects.
 He is a founding member of the New England chapter of DOCOMOMO, the international committee for the documentation and conservation of buildings, sites, and neighborhoods of the modern movement, and is a regular contributor to Bruner/Cott’s “Icon or Eyesore?” blog for Metropolis.

-Before joining Bruner/Cott, Henry spent 18 years practicing in England, where he specialized in historic preservation and public housing renovation.
+Henry attended the Harvard Graduate School of Design, later traveling to a fellowship in Holland, where he discovered the concept of historical preservation that would include his long-held interest in twentieth-century modern movement architecture.
+Before joining Bruner/Cott, spent 18 years practicing in England, where he specialized in historic preservation and public housing renovation.
 Today he extends his interest in material culture to include woodland gardening and wildflower meadows in the area of Thoreau’s paths near Walden Pond.